creold/illustrator-scripts/README.ru.md

 </a>

 ## 🗣 Отзывы
+* *I am very thankful for such a nice and useful scripts.
+It makes my life easy and more productive* - Rizwan Abuzar
 * *You are a hero.
 Thank you for all your hard work improving illustrator so it saves countless hours for people worldwide via your scripts.* - Nitcho
 * *Sergey, these scripts of yours are great* — Terry Foxx
 * *Wow.
 I just installed and successfully tested.
 Outstanding work!!!* — Zak Lay